julzaza/wildwitchherbs/_posts/2026-01-17-protective-plants-boundary-spirits.md

 ---

-## The Old Idea Modern Wellness Forgot
+## What Are Protective Boundary Plants?

 Before herbs were categorized as *medicinal*, *culinary*, or *magical*, they were understood as **boundary beings**.

-Across the world, traditional cultures believed that illness, misfortune, madness, infertility, exhaustion, and even social collapse often entered **through breaches**—not only of the body, but of **space, time, and role**.
+Across the world, traditional cultures believed that illness, misfortune, madness, infertility, exhaustion, and even social collapse often entered **through breaches**, not only of the body, but of **space, time, and role**.

 Plants were placed where humans were most vulnerable:
 - at **doorways**